curasystems/q-server/README.md

 q-server
 ========

-A binary package server.
+A binary package http server.
 Uses socket.io to notify clients of available packages.